7 Books That Permanently Changed How I Think and Work

 McKeown's thesis: almost everything is noise.
 Only a few things really matter.
 And if you don't prioritize your life, someone else will.

-I read this during a period where I was saying yes to everything—projects, meetings, coffee chats, side hustles.
+I read this during a period where I was saying yes to everything: projects, meetings, coffee chats, side hustles.
 I was busy and miserable.
 Essentialism gave me a framework for ruthless prioritization.

 The question I now ask before every commitment: "Is this a clear YES?
 If not, it's a NO." Not maybe.
 Not "I should."
 Either it's obviously worth my time, or it's not.
 This filter alone eliminated roughly 40% of my commitments.

 The book also killed my multitasking delusion.
-McKeown argues that the word "priority" was singular for 500 years.
+McKeown points out that the word "priority" was singular for 500 years.
 You can't have five priorities.
 You have one priority and four distractions.
+This directly influenced how I approach my morning focus block.

-Read this if: You feel overcommitted, can't say no, or everything feels equally urgent.
+Read this if you feel overcommitted, can't say no, or everything feels equally urgent.

 6. Why We Sleep by Matthew Walker